leoks321/Nursing-Home-POMDP/README.md

 # Nursing-Home-POMDP
 Implemented using https://github.com/JuliaPOMDP/POMDPs.jl The notebook was written in Julia (1.5.2) using the nteract (https://nteract.io/) notebook application.

+Model design, implementation, and results are described in the "Model Design" pdf document.

 To run the code you will need to have some packages imported.
 All packages related to juliaPOMDP, along with installation instructions/documentation, can be found at https://github.com/JuliaPOMDP/POMDPs.jl.
 You will need:

 -POMDPs